KSIG (AM)

-KSIG (1450 kHz) is an AM radio station broadcasting a classic country format.
-Licensed to Crowley, Louisiana, United States, the station serves the Crowley and Lafayette areas.
-The station is currently owned by Acadia Broadcast Partners, Inc. Both the studios and transmitter for the station are located separately in Crowley.
+KSIG (1450 AM) is a commercial radio station in Crowley, Louisiana, United States, broadcasting a soft adult contemporary format.
+It is owned by Acadia Broadcast Partners, Inc. The studios and transmitter are located separately in Crowley.

+KSIG has a power of 1,000 watts.
+Programming is also heard on FM translator K236CW at 95.1 MHz.
+The station uses the FM dial position in its moniker, "Sunny 95.1."
+The stations can also be heard in the Lafayette metropolitan area.

 History

-KSIG has used the same call letters since 1947.
+KSIG signed on the air in May 1947.
+It was originally powered at 250 watts, a fraction of its current output.
+KSIG was a network affiliate of the Mutual Broadcasting System.
+Through format and ownership changes, it has used the same call sign since then.

-On October 4, 2018, Acadia Broadcast Partners, Inc. flipped KSIG from Oldies as "Kool 1450" to Soft Adult Contemporary as Sunny 95-1 with the sign-on of their new simulcast translator, K236CW, on 95.1 in Crowley, Louisiana which also covers the Lafayette, Louisiana Metro area as well.
+On October 4, 2018, Acadia Broadcast Partners, Inc. flipped KSIG from oldies as "Kool 1450" to soft adult contemporary as Sunny 95.1.
+The format change took place with the sign-on of a new FM translator, K236CW, on 95.1 FM, which also covers the Lafayette metropolitan area.